Analyzing Magnera (MAGN) and Its Peers

 Analyst Recommendations

-This is a breakdown of current recommendations for Magnera and its competitors, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Magnera and its competitors, as provided by MarketBeat.

 |Sell Ratings